apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 ```

 ## TODOs
+- JC: Do we really need `title`?
+What for?
+I'd skip it and keep just `description`, which is shown in the Input UI.
+  Equally, for the output schema do the same...
 - We should properly reconsider our current format.
-For example, the way we write string enum is suboptimal as the user has to separately name keys and values instead of a simple map that is error-prone.
+  For example, the way we write string enum is suboptimal as the user has to separately
+  name keys and values instead of a simple map that is error-prone.
+(JC: Yes please!)